AdobeDocs/workfront.en/help/classic/workfront-basics/work-with-custom-forms/manage-custom-forms-attached-to-objects.md

 filename: manage-custom-forms-attached-to-objects
 product-area: projects;user-management
 navigation-topic: work-with-custom-forms
-title: Manage custom forms attached to objects in Adobe Workfront
+title: Manage custom forms attached to objects
-description: You can reorder the display of the custom forms attached to an object, remove them, or bulk-edit the way custom forms display on multiple objects.
+description: You can update the order in which the custom forms attached to one object display, remove them, or bulk-edit the way custom forms display on multiple objects.
 ---

-# Manage custom forms attached to objects in Adobe Workfront
+# Manage custom forms attached to objects

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-You can reorder the display of the custom forms attached to an object, remove them, or bulk-edit the way custom forms display on multiple objects.
+You can update the order in which the custom forms attached to one object display, remove them, or bulk-edit the way custom forms display on multiple objects.

 ## Access requirements